EyeTrackVR/EyeTrackVR/docs/_pages/Upload_Firmware.md

 - Once the firmware has been built, press the upload button to upload the firmware.

-**NOTE** The MB board does the resetting for you, so if you're suing the FTDI programmer, follow the guide linked above (the one from randomnerdtutorials)

   ![img](https://i.imgur.com/lI3PFVC.png)

+{% include custom/alerts/Note.html content="The MB board does the resetting for you, so if you're using the FTDI programmer, follow the guide linked above (the one from randomnerdtutorials)"  %}

 - If the upload is successful, you should get an output that looks like this: